Translating innovative health research into better health outcomes

 With exceptional biomedical, nursing, allied health, social and behavioural scientists, clinical researchers and research candidates, Griffith’s MenziesHIQ has achieved remarkable outcomes.

-Four overarching programs—Disability and Rehabilitation, Infectious Diseases and Immunology, Applied Health Economics, and Healthcare Practice and Survivorship—encapsulate our research strengths and align with local and national health priorities.
+Four overarching programs—Disability and Rehabilitation, EPIC Health Systems, Healthcare Practice and Survivorship, and Infectious Diseases and Immunology—encapsulate our research strengths and align with local and national health priorities.
 Underpinning the work of these programs is a focus on innovation, data science, research translation and meaningful clinical and community partnerships.

 From the director